exercism/docs/building/tooling/test-runners/interface.md

 - `pass`: All tests passed
 - `fail`: At least one test has the status `fail` or `error`
-- `error`: No test was executed correctly (this usually means e.g. a compile error, or a syntax error)
+- `error`: No test was executed (this usually means e.g. a compile error, or a syntax error)

+To clarify, `error` should _only_ be used if **none of the tests were run**.
+Usually, this only happens for compiled languages, as not being able to compile the code will prevent the tests from being run.
+In most interpreted languages, the tests will run even with syntax errors in the source, as they'll only find that out at run time.

 #### Message